madara-tribe/Distillation-ResNet-BlazePose/README.md

 # abstract

-This is BlazePose Distillation to student model for <b>being lighten with few dataset</b>.
-And for getting almost equal or more high performance of teacher model.
+This is BlazePose Distillation to student model for <b>being lighten with few dataset.
+And for getting almost equal or more high performance of teacher model.</b>

 <b>This is overall stracture</b>